Invariance of Immersed Floer cohomology under Maslov flows: Morse model for immersed Floer cohomology

 So $\mu_1^b(\mz) = \mu_1^b(\zz) = 0$.
 Computing the cohomology of $\mu_1^b$ we have

 We check that the computation is compatible with Hamiltonian displaceability.
 Note that the condition \eqref{weighted} implies

 These equalities preclude any equality

 Equation \eqref{displ} is equivalent to displaceability by Moser's theorem \cite{moser} since if one area $A_i$ is larger than the sum of the other three $A_j + A_k + A_l$ then there exists a Hamiltonian diffeomorphism $\psi: X \to X$ that moves the exterior of the largest region $X - A_i$ into its interior $ \on{int}(A_i)$.
-Thus the non-triviality of the Floer cohomology $HF(\phi,b)$ is consistency with non-displaceability.
+Thus the non-triviality of the Floer cohomology $HF(\phi,b)$ is consistent with non-displaceability. \end{example}